pythonic-emacs/anaconda-mode/README.rst

 M-?         anaconda-mode-show-doc
 ==========  ==============================

-If goto definitions, assignments or usages cause multiple candidates you'll see advanced anaconda navigator buffer.
+If multiple candidates are found for definitions, assignments or usages, you'll see an advanced anaconda navigator buffer.

 PYTHONPATH
 ``````````

-You can add your project to Emacs ``PYTHONPATH``.
+You can add your project to the Emacs ``PYTHONPATH``.
 If you store project
-dependencies somewhere on you machine add its too.
+dependencies somewhere on your machine, you can add them as well.

 .. code:: lisp